 Hybrid Bills before Parliament

-The High Speed Rail (London – West Midlands) Bill has been designated as a Hybrid Bill by the Government, subject to confirmation under parliamentary procedure.
+The High Speed Rail (London – West Midlands) Bill was confirmed as a Hybrid Bill at the examination hearing on 8 January 2014.

 The Bill and related documents including the environmental statement can be found on the Bills before Parliament webpage:

 Any Hybrid Bill would follow the procedure outlined in the Research Briefing Paper: Hybrid Bills